nish-d/vicky002.github.io/_posts/2016-01-16-code-every-day.md

 That's all!

-If you're interested in reading my posts, you can [leave you email here](http://eepurl.com/bIgxHz) (expect one mail in a week :) ).
+If you're interested in reading my posts, you can [leave your email here](http://eepurl.com/bIgxHz) (expect one mail in a week :) ).